2023 Solar Incentives Guide for Salem, NH - Tax Credits & Rebates

 Next Steps for Installing Solar in Salem

-Solar incentives can come from your local utlity company, the New Hampshire government or the federal government.
-The variety of solar incentives available has contributed to a large increase in solar energy use in the last 15 years.
-Talking to your local Salem solar panel installation expert is the best first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+There are many types of solar incentives: those given by local utility companies, those offered by the federal government and those given by the New Hampshire government, to name a few.
+The use of solar energy has increased tremendously in the last 15 years, thanks to these incentives.
+Speaking with your local Salem solar panel installation company is the best first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Salem, NH Solar Incentives FAQs